 Teething Rashes and Treatment

-Teething rashes are localised to the mouth, chin and cheeks and are simply the result of your baby's skin becoming and staying wet, thanks to the increase in salivary production during teething.
+Teething rashes are localized to the mouth, chin and cheeks and are simply the result of your baby's skin becoming and staying wet, thanks to the uptick in salivary production during teething.
 When your baby's sensitive skin becomes wet and then comes in contact with things like fabric or food, it can cause irritation.
 Teething rashes are usually short-lived, but you can help prevent and treat the redness and discomfort with these tips:

 - Wipe away drool with a soft cloth as soon as you notice it.
 The longer your baby's skin remains wet, the better chance it has to develop into a teething rash.

 - Put a thin coat of petroleum jelly around your baby's lips and chin.
 This puts a protective barrier between saliva and skin.